 Planning a visit to the Macy’s Thanksgiving Day Parade in New York City?
-Grab extra blankets, a thermos of hot chocolate, and this list of the best viewing spots.
+It is back in person and maybe even bigger than ever before.
+Grab extra blankets, a thermos of hot chocolate and this list of the best viewing spots.

 Along with turkeys and football, it’s time for the Annual Macy’s Thanksgiving Day Parade.
 This NYC tradition was begun in 1924 by Macy’s first-generation immigrant staff which wanted to combine a celebration of this all-American holiday with some of their European traditions.
 Costumed employees marched along with animals on loan from the Central Park Zoo from 145th Street to 34th Street as the crowds cheered.

-On November 28, 2019, the 93rd annual parade will start at Central Park West and 77th Street at 9am and reach Macy’s flagship department store by noon.
+On November 25, 2021 (it was virtual last year), the 95th annual parade will start at Central Park West and 77th Street at 9am and reach Macy’s flagship department store by noon.
 Marchers will head south on Central Park West, travel east along Central Park South, and turn south on Sixth Avenue from West 59th Street to West 34th Street at Herald Square.

 - Plan to arrive as early as 6:00am if you want to get a spot at the curb (where you may set up your own chairs or spread out a blanket) as there is no seating available for the general public.
 Let little ones keep their PJs on under their outer clothes for warmth.
 Bleachers seen along the parade route are VIP only!